 High Performance Buildings

 In the past decade, Whitman has aimed to follow the standards of the U.S. Green Building Council in constructing new buildings.
-All of these buildings have been built to meet a minimum of a LEED Silver standard.
+All of these buildings have been built keeping in mind the minimum standards to reach a LEED Silver standard.
 While there are many examples of buildings that meet efficiency standards, no buildings on campus are LEED-certified.
 The campus is slated to begin construction on two new buildings as part of our Living at Whitman initiative.
 These buildings are being constructed to a LEED Gold standard.
 Upon completion, the new residence hall and dining facility will both be certified by the U.S. Green Building Council.
 In addition to the construction and certification of these buildings, the college has committed to constructing 116kW of photovoltaic on these new buildings.

 Hall of Science: